How did you first find out about The Lily Foundation?

 And what’s the most rewarding aspect of the role?

-Because mito is a rare condition, you probably don’t know another person local to you with it.
+Because mitochondrial disease is a rare condition, you probably don’t know another person local to you with it.
 So the beauty of it is bringing people together who can not only discuss their experiences but also make the clinicians aware of the challenges they face and what could be done to improve their lives.

 How else have you been involved with the charity?